yergin/test-pattern-descriptor/README.md

 | **vsine**<br>**vcosine** | frequency grating (see [Specifying frequency gratings](#specifying-frequency-gratings) below) | 2 | no | The image's background vertical sinusoidal frequency grating. |
 | **subpatches** | array of sub-patches (see [Sub-patches](#Sub-patches) below) | 1 | no | The image's top-level sub-patches |

-(*)If either of these are defined as arrays, their sum will determine the total width and height of the image, respectively.
+(*)If width or height are defined as arrays, their sum will determine the total width and height of the image, respectively.
+The image size will also include any borders and spacings specified.

 Only one of **color**, **hramp** or **vramp** may be defined.
 If no background is specified, the image's background color will be black.